JohnXLivingston/peertube-plugin-livechat/support/documentation/content/en/technical/slow_mode.md

 * `error_type` MUST be `wait`, as described in [RFC 6120 - Stanzas error - Syntax](https://xmpp.org/rfcs/rfc6120.html#stanzas-error-syntax),
 * `error_condition` MUST be `policy-violation`, as described in [RFC 6120 - Stanzas error - Defined Stream Error Conditions](https://xmpp.org/rfcs/rfc6120.html#stanzas-error-conditions),
-* the stanza SHOULD contain a `text` tag explaining why the message was rejected, and this message SHOULD mention the slow mode duration so that user can understand why they can't post their message.
+* the stanza SHOULD contain a `<text>` element explaining why the message was rejected, and this message SHOULD mention the slow mode duration so that user can understand why they can't post their message.

 Here is an example or error stanza: